 - At your starting point or first pre-drilled hole, push the needle into the fabric from front to back.

-- Pull back on the needle just a bit to form a loop.
+- Pull back on the needle just a bit to form a loop with the thread.

 - Grasp the loop and pull the entire length of thread through to the back of the project.